 I’m happy to report that my sleep has increased making me a somewhat nicer and more even tempered person who has been keener to exercise and engage with life.

 I spent the last Sunday in January planning in my studio with my very lovely and very talented illustrator friend Rhiannon Bull (watch this space for some of her work in our boxes!).

-She was telling me how she’d bought a bright yellow bullet journal last year, and made it beautiful… and then been too nervous to use it in case because she might “spoil” it by writing in it (This is an ACTUAL ARTIST, guys – and even SHE can’t be doing with all the arty pages!!).
+She was telling me how she’d bought a bullet journal last year.
+A bright yellow bullet journal, and she made it beautiful.
+Then she’d been too nervous to use it.
+She thought she might “spoil” it by writing in it (This is an ACTUAL ARTIST, guys – and even SHE can’t be doing with all the arty pages!!).

-Fast forward to now, and she’s ditched the elaborate decoration and is using it in a more rough and ready fashion – and she says it’s made all the difference, and it’s now a useful tool and one that helps her organise her multifaceted and very creative life.
+Fast forward to now, and she’s ditched the elaborate decoration and is using it in a more rough and ready fashion.
+She says it’s made all the difference.
+It’s now a useful tool and one that helps her organise her multifaceted and very creative life.

 And me?
-It’s just made me feel a whole lot better about the fact that the closest I get to making mine beautiful is occasional washi tape and some My Little Pony stickers… but I couldn’t be without it, I love it too much!
+The closest I get to making mine beautiful is occasional washi tape and some My Little Pony stickers.
+It’s just made me feel a whole lot better about the fact that … but I couldn’t be without it, I love it too much!

-My own favourite spread last month has to be my essentials for a life well lived… (and yes, that’s February next to it – I tried to count out blank pages so it would be at the end of January and start of February, and failed miserably so it’s now lurking a few days into February, despite being in the index for January…!
+My own favourite spread last month was my essentials for a life well lived… (and yes, that’s February next to it.
+I tried to count out blank pages so it would be at the end of January and start of February.
+I failed miserably so it’s now lurking a few days into February, despite being in the index for January…!)